 Staff training needs are assessed regularly.
-Recently staff have attended training to support children by keeping them safe, first aid, autism, maths support and phonics.
-We have also had specialist support workers, working alongside Teaching Assistants to train and support them in the work they do with specific children.
+All staff receive training to support children by keeping them safe, as well as training in supporting all learners in maths, English and phonics.
+Many staff members are qualified in first aid.
+We also work regularly with specialist outreach workers, who support teaching assistants in the work they do with specific children.